drs3513/LabSoftwareEcosystem/README.md

-## AWS Amplify Next.js (App Router) Starter Template
+## Lab Software Ecosystem

-This repository provides a starter template for creating applications using Next.js (App Router) and AWS Amplify, emphasizing easy setup for authentication, API, and database capabilities.
+This repository provides a startup designed for centralizing file storage and communication without the need for various tools.

 ## Overview

-This template equips you with a foundational Next.js application integrated with AWS Amplify, streamlined for scalability and performance.
-It is ideal for developers looking to jumpstart their project with pre-configured AWS services like Cognito, AppSync, and DynamoDB.
+Research labs are at the forefront of innovation and happen with collaboration between sometimes dozens of researchers.
+Processes can be roadblocked by poor organization of files and scattered, untracked communication.
+It is crucial to remedy these problems to ensure the efficiency and productivity of cutting-edge labs.
+Our Lab Software Ecosystem aims to both centralize the communications between lab researchers in conjunction with providing a secure storage of vital lab files and experiments.
+This will be interfaced with an efficient, user-friendly web front end that can access web-hosted file storage.
+Providing solutions for these obstacles will streamline the research workflow in team-based lab research.
+Important information will be well-documented and accessible, readily visible to mitigate redundancy, and properly secured to control access to each project.

 ## Features

-- **Authentication**: Setup with Amazon Cognito for secure user authentication.
+- **Authentication**: Set up with Amazon Cognito for secure user authentication.
 - **API**: Ready-to-use GraphQL endpoint with AWS AppSync.
 - **Database**: Real-time database powered by Amazon DynamoDB.
+- **Storage**: Real-time storage access powered by Amazon S3 bucket.

 ## Deploying to AWS